thradams/cake/ownership.md

 #### Moved state

 The **moved** state is similar to the uninitialized state.
 The difference is that the moved state is used when moving local variables.
-This information could be useful in the future to be less restrictive than uninitialized.
+For pointers, the moved state implies that the pointer was not-null.
+Moving a null object it is not a move.

 **Sample - local scope moves**

 ```c
 int * _Owner f();